-In considering your position, you may wish to have regard to the guidance on key concepts of the AIFMD which is expected to issue from ESMA shortly.
+In considering your position, you may wish to have regard to the ESMA guidelines on key concepts of the AIFMD (ref ESMA/2013/600).

 You may assume that if your investment structure requires an authorisation under the current Irish investment fund legislation and is not a UCITS it is within the scope of AIFMD.